raider2107/raider2107.github.io/Service Computing/golangOnUbuntu/index.md

-## Installing and setting up the Environment for Go language on Ubuntu 18.04 in 8 Steps
+## Installing And Setting Up Go language Environment on Ubuntu 18.04 in 8 Steps

 1) Download the latest version of Go from [official website](https://golang.org/dl/)
 2) In terminal install the downloaded package with this command: